sgnix/awesome-dmenu/README.md

 ===========================================

 The dmenu tool that comes with Linux is great, but using in within the Awesome window manager is cumbersome.

-This is where dmenu.lua comes handy.
-It does 99% of what dmenu does, and it also plays well with Awesome's rc.lua.
-In other words, you can select and item from a predefined list of items, and then span a process, or run a callback function.
+This is where _dmenu.lua_ comes handy.
+It does 99% of what dmenu does, but it plays well with Awesome's rc.lua.
+In other words, you can select an item from a predefined list of items, then spawn a process or run a callback function.

 Usage
 -----